Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 First of all, the extrapolated results in either case are fully consistent with the reference CS prediction.
 However, it is quite remarkable how much the $r_{\rm cut}$ dependence of the cross section reduces once \lpc are included.
 Indeed, Figure~\ref{fig:DYsymNLO} clearly shows that, in case of symmetric cuts on the leptons, the cross section features a linear dependence on the cutoff $r_{\rm cut}$, and that this linear dependence is turned into quadratic (at worst) as soon as the \lpc are included.
 This observation confirms that \lpc are captured through recoil effects as implemented in Eq.\,\eqref{eq:mainlpc}.
 We would like to stress that the remaining effects after including the \lpc are well below one permille of the NLO QCD cross section.
 While the extrapolated results with and without \lpc are compatible with each other and the reference result, the substantial stabilisation of the $r_{\rm cut}$ dependence in the case with \lpc is an important advancement.
 Within numerical uncertainties essentially any fixed $r_{\rm cut}$ value in the plotted range would yield a viable prediction of the cross section such that also comparably high fixed $r_{\rm cut}$ values would provide accurate results.
 Using a higher $r_{\rm cut}$ value renders the numerical integration much more efficient since the large cancellations between $F$+jet cross section and counterterm in Eq.\,\eqref{eq:qtsub} are significantly reduced.

-Moreover, the \mbox{$r_{\rm cut}\to 0$} extrapolation becomes less important when \lpc are included, which, as we will see below, is particularly useful for distributions, for which an automated bin-wise extrapolation is still not supported in the public version of the \Matrix code (although already used before \cite{Grazzini:2017ckn,Catani:2019hip,Grazzini:2019jkl,Catani:2020tko, Catani:2020kkl,Kallweit:2020gcp,Buonocore:2021rxx,Bonciani:2021zzf}).
+Moreover, the \mbox{$r_{\rm cut}\to 0$} extrapolation is fully compatible with the results obtained with a finite value of $r_{\rm cut}$ in all the range considered in the plot.
+Whilst the extrapolated result (and its error) provides a more robust prediction than those obtained with finite values of $r_{\rm cut}$, the consistency of the results across $r_{\rm cut}$ when \lpc are included is particularly useful for distributions, for which an automated bin-wise extrapolation is supported only from version 2.1 of the \Matrix code (although already used before \cite{Grazzini:2017ckn,Catani:2019hip,Grazzini:2019jkl,Catani:2020tko, Catani:2020kkl,Kallweit:2020gcp,Buonocore:2021rxx,Bonciani:2021zzf}).

 While the NLO QCD results presented so far are instructive to study the effects of \lpc in comparison to a reference prediction, the inclusion of \lpc in the $q_T$-slicing cutoff becomes much more relevant at next-to-NLO (NNLO) in QCD perturbation theory.
 The evaluation of the $\mathcal{O}(\as^2)$ coefficient in \Matrix relies entirely on the $q_T$-subtraction method, and no $r_{\rm cut}$-independent NNLO QCD cross section can be computed with the code.
 In Figure~\ref{fig:DYsymNNLO} we study the $r_{\rm cut}$ dependence of the NNLO QCD coefficient for different partonic channels, normalized to the respective \mbox{$r_{\rm cut}\to 0$} results with \lpc.
 The symbols for the partonic channels ($q\bar q$, $qg$, $gg$, $q(\bar q)q^\prime$) are defined as usually, i.e.\ symmetrically with respect to the beam directions: $gg$ for the gluon--gluon channel, $qg$ including all (anti-)quark--gluon channels, $q\bar q$ referring to the diagonal quark--(anti-)quark channels present already at leading order, and $q(\bar q)q^\prime$ collecting all remaining (anti-)quark--(anti-)quark channels such that the four categories sum up to the full result.